PeithonKing/NISER-Outreach-Page/README.md

  - I took immense help from [Bootstrap](https://getbootstrap.com/).
  - I took an the idea of the hamburger menu from [this](https://github.com/robotechniser/robotechniser.github.io) github repository, which i hosted [here](https://robotechniser.github.io).
- - I took the code for the calendar from [here](https://github.com/lashaNoz/Calendar) which has been described in [this](https://www.youtube.com/watch?v=o1yMqPyYeAo) youtube video.
  - While making the Time Lapse Video, I used Microsoft Powerpoint and added a song from [this](https://www.youtube.com/watch?v=b8JbxVDzB-k&t=2106s) YouTube video.

  ## Attractive Features